Cloud Infrastructure Penetration Testing

 Cloud access paths and trust boundaries

-IAM users, roles, and policies
+IAM users, roles & policies

-Service-to-service access
+Service-to-service trust

-Secrets and credentials
+Secrets & credentials

-Storage and data exposure
+Storage & data exposure

-Network and isolation boundaries
+Network & isolation

-Logging and detection gaps
+Logging & detection gaps

 How we work